 By the time you finish the hike it will be dinnertime.
 Grab a bite to eat in Bleik or Andenes, or another nearby town, and then settle into your hotel.

-If you are just two people, check out Apartment Utsikten in Andenes.
-This highly rated property offers a gorgeous sea view and is within walking distance of the center of Andenes.
+Apartment Utsikten in Andenes is a better option for two people.
+It’s a highly rated property with a gorgeous sea view within walking distance of the center of Andenes.

 Norway Travel Guide